March 9, 2022

 Google Ads strategies continuously evolve with time.
 To ensure you get the maximum results from your campaign strategy, you need to stay up-to-date with the latest trends.
 Whether you’re an experienced PPC expert or you are just getting started in this field, this article will be helpful for you.

-We’ll discuss our top strategies, how they performed for our clients in 2021, and are continuing to show success in early 2022 as well.
-When compiling our strategies, we set two main goals: optimizing budget and increasing conversions.
+We’ll discuss our top strategies, how they performed for our clients in 2021, and are continuing to show success in early 2023 as well.
+When compiling our strategies, we set two main goals: optimizing the budget and increasing conversions.
 Each of the below Google strategies presents specific ways we achieve these goals.

 Smart Bidding strategies take the heavy lifting and guesswork out of setting bids in Google Ads.
 When Google Ads first launched, bidding was manual.
 You would set separate bids for individual keywords or placements.
 Then, mobile devices came along, which created more signals that needed to be accounted for like device type, location, time, any day of the week.